 When Tarot enthusiasts consider the baseline deck that underlies a good majority of contemporary 20th and 21st century decks, the name that comes to mind is the Rider-Waite deck.
 Of course, there are older decks, from the decks of Marseilles, to the Visconti-Sforza tarot, dating back to the fifteenth century.
 Those decks certainly served as templates for the Rider-Waite Tarot (RWT), but the RWT added many things.
 However, it excluded its most important element:

-Pamela Coleman Smith, the artist who brought the Tarot, especially the Minor Arcana, to life.
+Pamela Colman Smith, the artist who brought the Tarot, especially the Minor Arcana, to life.

 She illustrated for and hobnobbed with the likes of Bram Stoker of Dracula fame, the actors Ellen Terry (who dubbed her “Pixie”) and Henry Irving (who Stoker is said to have modeled his nefarious vampire on), famed American photographer and art dealer Alfred Stieglitz (husband of the even more famous American painter, Georgia O’Keefe), and the noted poet William Butler Yeats.
 This is just the short list; Pixie knew people.

 Outside of being a poet, the aforementioned W. B. Yeats also had an interest in the occult.
 He was a member of Hermetic Order of the Golden Dawn, a secret society that mixed Egyptian, Alchemical, Kabalistic and Masonic elements into a new synthesis.
 The Golden Dawn was a veritable who’s who of the occult, and included such figures such as “the world’s most evil man”, Aleister Crowley.
 Another member was Arthur Edward Waite, who Yeats introduced to Colman Smith.